OlauncherCF/OlauncherCF/README.md

 **Olauncher CF is under open source GPL3 license, meaning you can use, study, change and share it at will.**
 Copyleft ensures it stays that way.
 From the full source, anyone can build, fork and use as you wish

-* Olauncher does not have network access.
+* Olauncher CF does not have network access.
-* Olauncher does not transmit any data in any way whatsoever.
+* Olauncher CF does not transmit any data in any way whatsoever.

 Olauncher CF may request permissions necessary for certain functionalities,
 without however requiring them (for its basic operation); here they are explained: